 Evolution with Large-Scale Power Systems in the 20th Century

-Shift from Manual to Electric Operations
+The shift from Manual to Electric Operations

 Importance of Motor Selection in Extruders